CHRISTMAS APPEAL: Families are at breaking point. Give essential emergency aid to a family this winter.

 Save money on childcare in the school holidays

 8. Before you book into an expensive summer camp, check if your local church is running any camps or activities this summer.
 These tend to be significantly cheaper than other options, and can provide your kids with several hours of games, crafts, music and competitions.
+Make sure to check out our previous blog here of what churches are offering.

 9. Find out if you’re eligible for tax-free childcare.
 If you’re a working parent with kids under the age of 12, you may be entitled to tax-free childcare during the school holidays, which could help reduce the costs considerably.
 Check the Childcare Choices website for more information.